 Foundation Sponsors of the proposal: Dreilinden, Hil-Foundation, Oak Foundation, Open Society Foundations, Mama Cash

-Registration for the European Foundation Centre Annual Conference and GPP’s Coffeehouse Talk will be available in February!
+Register now for the European Foundation Centre Annual Conference and GPP’s Coffeehouse!
+Registration will remain open until tickets sell out.

 About Coffeehouse Talks